reactjs/react.dev/content/docs/reference-glossary.md

 An input form element whose value is controlled by React is called a *controlled component*.
 When a user enters data into a controlled component a change event handler is triggered and your code decides whether the input is valid (by re-rendering with the updated value).
 If you do not re-render then the form element will remain unchanged.

 An *uncontrolled component* works like form elements do outside of React.
-When a user inputs data into a form field (an input box, dropdown, etc) the updated information is reflected without React needing to do anything, but you can't force the field to have a certain value.
+When a user inputs data into a form field (an input box, dropdown, etc) the updated information is reflected without React needing to do anything.
+However, this also means that you can't force the field to have a certain value.

 In most cases you should use controlled components.